Applying one Layer at a time

 Brushes

-During the art experience, students go through many different brushes that will facilitate every stroke, every feeling, and detail of colors and objects.
-When crafting the blue of the water, or the blue of the sky brushes will make as well colors the great difference.
-Brushes are short, long, hard, soft, and different types of materials determining this way the intention of each stroke.
+brushes that will facilitate every stroke, every feeling, and detail of colors and objects.
+When crafting the blue of the water, or the blue of the sky brushes will make as well colors a great difference.
+Brushes are short, long, hard, soft, and different types of materials, determining this way the intention of each stroke.

 Students will learn to:

-1. Noticing Deeply - by identify and see closer
+- Noticing Deeply - by identifying and seeing closely

-5. Questioning - Asking open and confidently about the learning experience, their perception and observations about the technique, and very important, students learn to co-learn and co-teach.
+- Questioning - Asking open and confident questions about the learning experience, their perception, and observations about the technique, and, very importantly, students learn to co-learn and co-teach.

-6. Reflecting/Assessing - During process and presentation, the student identifies and understands others and their own work.
+- Reflecting/Assessing - During the process and presentation, the student identifies and understands others' and their own work.

 Questions, opinions, email me at afrancoteachingartist@gmail.com